| | | | | | | |

 Storage

-Store any leftover Crockpot Apple Cobbler in the fridge in an airtight container for 3-4 days.
+Store any leftover apple cobbler with cake mix topping in the fridge in an airtight container for 3-4 days.
 Let it cool completely before putting the lid on it, or you’ll get condensation inside the container, which could make your cobbler soggy.

 Reheat the cobbler in the microwave, or enjoy it cold!
 It’s great for picnics or school lunches.